radar/ryanbigg.com/_posts/2017-08-28-rails-dropzone-js-amazon-s3-and-imgix.markdown

 In this tutorial I'll cover how you can upload files directly to S3 by using a feature called `PresignedPost`.
 I'll then show how you can use [imgix](https://imgix.com) to resize these images dynamically after they've been uploaded.

+The Rails app that I use for this tutorial is [dropzone-example](https://github.com/radar/dropzone-example), with the [finished branch](https://github.com/radar/dropzone-example/tree/finished) being the final version of the code from this tutorial.

 ### Background

 I've got a small hobby Rails app that I use to share photos with my extended family.
 This app had humble beginnings: it was a very light Rails application with one model that used [Paperclip](https://rubygems.org/gems/paperclip) to handle the attachments.
 Paperclip works very well, and I especially love that I don't have to care about _how_ my photos get resized; Paperclip just does it -- as long as you have the right things installed.